-As we push away from the iPhone SE 2’s release date we’re starting to get feedback from early adopters.
-While a lot of the feedback is good, some users are complaining about abnormal battery drain which is an extremely common issue that impacts all versions of the iPhone.
+As we push away from the iPhone SE 2’s release date we continue to get feedback from those who have adopted Apple’s budget iPhone.
+While a lot of the feedback is good, some users are complaining about abnormal battery drain which is a common issue that impacts all versions of the iPhone.

-We’ve heard about an assortment of issues with Apple’s new phone.
+We’ve heard about an assortment of issues with Apple’s budget phone.
 Some of the problems are minor bugs.
 Others, like abnormal battery drain, are far more problematic.

 Again, iPhone battery life problems are extremely common.
 They tend to popup after every iPhone release and after every iOS update so these complaints don’t come as much of a surprise.

-Some of battery issues might be hardware-related, but most are probably related to the iOS 13 software that powers the iPhone SE 2.
+Some battery issues might be hardware-related, but most probably have something to do with the iOS 13 software that powers the phone.